-The offering of this program is dependent upon enrollment numbers.
+\The offering of this program is dependent upon enrollment numbers.
 Please contact the Program Coordinator for more information.

 This program is designed to meet the State of New Jersey certification requirements for the English as a Second Language Certification for applicants who already have a master's degree and a valid STANDARD New Jersey Instructional Certificate in education.
-ADMISSION REQUIREMENTS

-- Formal application to Caldwell University's Office of Graduate Admissions - Verification of an earned master's degree through official graduate transcript(s) - STANDARD New Jersey Instructional Certificate - Two (2) letters of recommendation - Writing sample: Submission of a 1-2 page typed statement of your goals/ objectives for enrolling in the Post-master ESL Certification program - Personal interview
+- · Formal application to Caldwell University's Office of Graduate Admissions - Official undergraduate transcript(s) - STANDARD New Jersey Instructional Certificate - Two (2) letters of recommendation - Writing sample: Submission of a 1-2 page typed statement of your goals/ objectives for enrolling in the ESL Certification program - · Personal interview

+ED 516 Linguistics 3

-Linguistics Language Acquisition: First and Second Language Development 3 3
+ED 517 Language Acquisition: First and Second Language Development 3

-Methods of Teaching ESL 3
+ED 518 Methods of Teaching ESL 3

 12-hour field requirement

 ED 519 Theory and Practice of Teaching English to Non-native Speakers 3

 12-hour field requirement

 ED 576 Reading Foundations 3

 ED 590 Curricula in a Multicultural Society 3

 EN 520 Structure of American English 3

-Prior to completion of this pro gram, students must pass a state-approved examination of knowledge, Writing Proficiency Test (WPT) and Oral

-Proficiency Interview (OPI).
+Prior to completion of this program, students must pass a state-approved examination of knowledge, Writing Proficiency Test (WPT) and Oral Proficiency Interview (OPI).
 Fees are set by the testing institutions.